namannimmo10/namannimmo.me/_posts/2016-03-30-19-34-25-internal_and_external_linkage_in_c++.md

 and not later (as with symbols with external linkage).
 In practice, this means that when you declare a symbol to have internal linkage in a header file, each translation unit you include this file in will get *its own unique copy of that symbol*.
-I.e. it will be as if you would redefine each such symbol in every translation unit.
+I.e. it will be as if you redefined each such symbol in every translation unit.
 For objects, this means that the compiler will literally allocate an entirely new, unique copy for each translation unit, which can obviously incur high memory costs.